 A silent, sustainable solution to indoor humidity and mould (LOTZ)

-The project addresses a widespread and health-relevant issue: dampness and mould in homes.
-In the EU, humidity-related problems are estimated to affect around 20–30% of households, with potential consequences including asthma, allergies, and respiratory disease—particularly in infants and children.
-The device targets users seeking a quiet, aesthetically integrated, and energy-efficient solution that avoids frequent emptying and disruptive operation.
+The project addresses the widespread and health-risk-related issue of excess moisture and mold in residential spaces—estimated to affect 20–30% of households in the EU.
+The consequences include asthma, allergies, and respiratory diseases, particularly in infants and children.
+The device is designed for users seeking a quiet, aesthetically integrated, and energy-efficient solution that does not require regular emptying or cause disruptive operation.

-The project scope includes prototype development, laboratory and field testing, intellectual property protection (patent/utility model and trademark), pilot installations in households and public buildings, and preparation of a commercialization strategy.
-Sustainability is a key focus: the device can operate fully passively without electricity, while sorbent regeneration can be accelerated when needed via a USB-C connection.
-Integrated sensors and IoT connectivity enable smart control and data collection to optimize performance.
-The research team includes Assoc.
-Prof. Primož Poredoš, PhD, and Assist.
-Dejan Trajkovski.
+The project includes prototype development, laboratory and field testing, intellectual property protection (patent, design, trademark), pilot installations in households and public buildings, and the preparation of a commercialization strategy.
+The research team consists of Assoc.
+Prof. Primož Poredoš, PhD, and Assistant Dejan Trajkovski.

 Micro vapour-compression cooling for processors and power electronics (LAHDE)